Micro Machines (video game): Release

-The CD-I version was coded by Ashley Hogg.
+The CD-i version was coded by Ashley Hogg.
 He stated that there were problems that only occurred on this console, and CD-Rs were expensive.
 The Game Gear team were originally against the "on-rails" handling of the Mega Drive version, and wanted to revert to the NES drifting.
 The Game Gear version was created by Ashley Routledge and Dave Saunders, who adjusted the Mega Drive graphics to the Game Gear's smaller screen.
 It was produced alongside the Mega Drive version, and programmed from scratch to run at 60 frames per second (FPS).
 The main problem was retaining detail on the Game Gear's inferior storage and memory capabilities.
 Much of the art had to be redrawn with fewer colours at lower resolutions.
 The biggest problem was the screen size, which made it difficult to take corners at high speeds.
 The team tweaked the camera movement so the vehicle was positioned further back, so players are able to see the track ahead according to vehicle speed.
 The options screens were simplified, to quickly initiate the gameplay.

 Graham was at the centre of development across platforms, and had no problem with the Game Gear version having vehicle behaviour similar to the NES version.
 Routledge and Saunders came up with the method of multiplayer on the same device.
 Multiplayer via link-up was difficult to implement, with problems such as the game losing sync.

-The Game Gear version was released in 1993, the Master System, CD-I, SNES, and PC versions in 1994, and the Game Boy version in 1995.
+The Game Gear version was released in 1993, the Master System, CD-i, SNES, and MS-DOS versions in 1994, and the Game Boy version in 1995.
 The Amiga version was released in September 1993.
-Micro Machines was followed by a sequel, Micro Machines 2: Turbo Tournament in 1994, and a remake (titled MicroMachines and released by Infogrames) in 2002 for PlayStation 2, Xbox, and Game Boy Advance.
+Micro Machines was followed by a sequel, Micro Machines 2: Turbo Tournament in 1994, and a reboot (titled MicroMachines and released by Infogrames) in 2002 for PlayStation 2, Xbox, and Game Boy Advance.
 A GameCube version was released in January 2003, although this version and the Xbox version were cancelled in the US.
 The series received an updated game (also titled Micro Machines) for iOS and Android in 2016.
 Micro Machines was bundled with its sequel and released on the Game Boy Color in 2000.